foxtrot-alliance/py-commands-outlook/README.md

 ## Outlook warning

 When using this program, you might experience a warning from Outlook or potentially be fully prevented from using the program.
 If so, please read [this official support article by Microsoft](https://support.microsoft.com/en-us/help/3189806/a-program-is-trying-to-send-an-e-mail-message-on-your-behalf-warning-i).
+This is by no means uncommon, this is the same warning you would experience if automating Outlook via, example, VBA or VBScript.

 ## Installation